siosios/Netdata-on-Ipfire/README.md

 First setup your build enviroment per the instructions at https://wiki.ipfire.org/devel/ipfire-2-x/build-howto, you should end up with a folder called ipfire-2.x

-Next install Dnsmasq onto the system you loaded your build enviroment onto.
+Next install Dnsmasq onto the system you loaded your build enviroment onto ( if needed ).

 Then place the files from this repository into the folders withing the ipfire-2.x folder. here is a tutorial for building packages https://wiki.ipfire.org/devel/ipfire-2-x/addon-howto